 - Most filler won’t match the surface color.
 So it might look odd to some.
 You can apply some primer to it.
 To some extent, this will even out the color.

 - Now you can paint it according to your liking.

 Using Sawdust and Glue

 This is not the easiest or the most recommended way.
-If you don’t have any experience in woodworking drill, then I wouldn’t recommend it.
-Many carpenters make their own fillers to cut our cost.
+If you don’t have any experience in woodworking drills, then I wouldn’t recommend it.
+Many carpenters make their own fillers to cut our costs.
 This comes in handy when you have a pro hand that wants to make a custom filler to suit their board surface.

 Most stuffing’s that are available in the market don’t have much of a color variant.
 This is one of the best ways to even out the color even without using a primer.